Skip to main content

 Books, sample, and limits

-Live games are excluded entirely from odds fetches via the commenceTimeFrom API parameter, so we never accidentally price into in-play markets.
+Live games are excluded entirely from odds fetches, so we never accidentally price into in-play markets.
+Pre-game lines only.

 Generative analysis layer